-The process of enlargement has already begun: the negotiations with the first applicant, Greece, are now on the last lap and the procedures under the appropriate Articles of the Rome and Paris Treaties are under way for Portugal and Spain.
-The Council of Ministers has asked the Commission for
+"The process of enlargement has already begun: the negotiations with the first applicant, Greece, are now on the last lap and the procedures under the appropriate Articles of the Rome and Paris Treaties are under way for Portugal and Spain.
+The Council has asked the Commission for opinions and a text will be submitted to it in April for Portugal and at the beginning of next year for Spain.

-Unlike the earlier enlargement, when the campaign between those who ere for and those who were against was waged mainly in the applicant countries themselves, in the case of this second enlargement, the danger, the opposition lie elsewhere.
+Unlike the earlier enlargement when the campaign between those who were for and those who were against was waged mainly in the applicant countries themselves, in the case of this second enlargement the danger, the opposition lie elsewhere.